abramaleko/S-Url/README.md

 ### Statistical Data includes
  - Total as no of clicks with comparison with average no of clicks ✅
- - Location wise where there url's are located
+ - Location wise where there url's visitors are located
  - Which devices are mostly viewing your url. ✅
- - At what time is the url mostly visited
  - Visit rate in comparision with the previous week. ✅
  - Social traffic coming from ✅
  - Most useed browser in which os ✅